 - NHS Student Activity Information Forms are available on-line via GoogleDocs.
 There is a second form (signature form) that needs to be printed- this form is for candidate and parent/guardian signatures, this form must be hand delivered to Mrs. Cole-Pardun (room 224) prior to the deadline.

-- Faculty Council members deliberate on all the information available: from the faculty tally; the Activity Information Form; Administrative or school disciplinary records.
-Members must demonstrate outstanding" principles of leadership, character, and service (commitment to school and community through volunteerism) as shown through their application and teacher feedback."
+- Faculty Council members deliberate on all the information available: from the faculty feedback; the Activity Information Form; Administrative or school disciplinary records.
+Members must demonstrate outstanding" principles of leadership, character, and service (commitment to school and community through volunteerism) as shown through their application and teacher feedback.
 The selection committee of five anonymous faculty members will use the attached rubric for selection purposes.
 The minimum requirement for induction to National Honor Society is 9 points.
 The decision of the committee shall be determined by a majority vote and is final.
 Those candidates receiving a majority vote of the faculty council would be invited to be inducted into the chapter.
 Those candidates not selected will be able to view their rubric with the advisor of the chapter.
 This rubric will note criteria not met by the individual candidate listed on their Activity Information Form and feedback to assist the Adviser and Principal in handling inquiries regarding non-selection.

 Questions and Answers about the National Honor Society